 See a range of car insurance quotes in just a few minutes when you compare with Uswitch

-If your car has been in an accident or damaged, for example in a storm or a flood, your insurer will have the vehicle inspected to determine if it is safe to drive again.
+If your car has been in an accident or damaged, for example in a storm or a flood, you will need to inform your insurer.
+Your insurance provider will then inspect the vehicle to determine if it is safe to drive again.

-If the car is not salvageable or would cost more than its value to be made roadworthy again, the insurer will deem it to be a write-off or ‘total loss’.
+If your insurer decides the car is not salvageable or it would cost more than its value to be made roadworthy again, your car will be deemed a write off or ‘total loss’.

 What is considered uneconomical depends on the insurance company and how it assesses the value of the damaged car.